Offered Term 1 and Term 2

 At the beginning of the 21st century, narratives around Africa’s place in the world are largely pre-determined.
 Stories of exploitation, poverty, health crises and civil war are all too familiar, or are supplemented by ‘inspirational’ tales of development, democracy, and burgeoning trade.
 Yet both sets of stories tend to ignore the lived reality of Africa, the very thing they attempt to describe, and its place in the world.
 What does it mean to be “African?”
 What counts as “African” writing and art?
 How does “Africa” imagine the world, and how has the world imagined Africa?
 This course re-examines the complex, interconnected, and generative meanings that are carried by the term Africa and its contemporary and global effects.
 To study African literature, we will discover, is to encounter specific political, ethical, and cultural relationships to the world – relationships not easily defined by geographic, ethnic and linguistic boundaries.

-*Please note that this course will be taught online, and will include synchronous elements as a core component.
-Please ensure that you are able to attend those synchronous meetings, which will be held during the scheduled class hours.
+If you sign up for this course please ensure that you are able to attend those synchronous sessions, which will be hosted during scheduled class hours.

 Offered Term 2